Croatia has been throned.

 This amazing natural phenomenon consists of 16 interconnected lakes and over 90 waterfalls of different sizes.

 Visit the Lakes before or after your Koda Sail tour.
-More info on how to get there HERE
+Contact us if you'd like to do this day trip before your tour

 KRKA NP CROATIA